 How To Wear Vulcanised Sneakers?

 Think of a pair of vulcanised sneakers somewhere between your dressed up leather sneakers and your athletic trainers.
 They're still dressed up enough that they could be worn to the office, but we would caution against wearing them with tailoring.
-They can add a cool edge to your sweats - whether you are working from home or need to pop to the shops, but we think they really shine when you wear them with jeans or chinos.
-Keep your pants cropped or cuffed, and make sure the rest of your look is a little more polished to balance the casual sneakers.
+They can add a cool edge to your sweats - whether you are working from home or need to pop to the shops, you can wear sneakers with everything but we think they really shine when you wear them with jeans or chinos.
+Keep your pants cropped or cuffed, and make sure the rest of your look is a little more polished to balance the casual shoes.